This post was updated 13th July 2020 to include ‘Getting ready to take needs assessment online’ video and transcript.

 Continuing the conversation

-Watch Jisc’s Kellie Mote in conversation with Mark Ross, Carol Boyle and Bethany Winkler at Getting AT Ready 2020 on the 11th of June.
+Watch Jisc’s Kellie Mote in conversation with Mark Ross, Carol Boyle and Bethany Winkler, recorded for Getting AT Ready 2020.
+Transcript for Getting ready to take needs assessments online video.